Nigerian food lovers and Nigerians all over the world depend daily on these foods to survive.

 We eat lots of rice in Nigeria.
 There are over 20 different rice recipes from Nigeria.
 This is one of them.

-The vegetable sauce is made separately and then served with boiled white rice.
+It make separately the vegetable sauce and then served with boiled white rice.

 Here is the recipe for Vegetable sauce